Why Sleep Matters & How To Get More Of It

 Making a few smart choices, however, can help you reset that cycle and get back to a better living–and sleeping–routine.
 Studies have found that regular exercise (even if it’s just ten minutes a day) can dramatically improve the quality of your sleep.

 Just like small children need routines to help them calm and sleep well, adults need routines to help our bodies relax and our brains turn off.
-There are a variety of things you can employ in your nightly routine, but some of the most popular are a warm bath, a good book, a screen curfew, aromatherapy, and a white noise machine.
+There are a variety of things you can employ in your nightly routine, but some of the most popular is a warm bath, a good book, a screen curfew, aromatherapy, and a white noise machine.
+If it helps students sleep better, they have improved chances of staying awake during class.

 Ultimately, whatever routine you choose, you need to let it establish over the course of weeks or even months.
 This is not a short-term get-sleep-quick scheme, but investing in the quality of your sleep with a routine that makes sense for your life will pay dividends in the future.